joeyipara02/Azure-AD-Project/README.md

 ![ALt Text](https://i.imgur.com/KcylFlZ.png)

-* **Now that we've set our Windows Server to a static IP we can now remote into our Server.
-When you remote into your Windows 2019 Server with your administrator username and password your VM wil load up and this Server Manager dashboard will pop up.
+* **Now that we've set our Windows Server to a static IP, we can remote into our server.
+When you remote into your Windows 2019 Server with your administrator username and password, your VM will load up, and the Server Manager dashboard will appear.
 This is where we will install Active Directory later on.
-Congrats on sucessfully creating and remoting into your windows server!!**
+Congratulations on successfully creating and remoting into your Windows Server!**

 ![Alt Text](https://i.imgur.com/dbEd28C.jpg)